 American Express, MasterCard and Visa (but not Discover) say they will pay those fees as long as the rental car agencies provide documentation, usually a ''fleet utilization log,'' verifying they actually lost money because the damaged car was out of service.
 Here's the problem: rental companies consider those logs confidential; they argue that, legally, they don't have to provide them.
 So while your rental company and credit card company play the blame game, you can end up on the hook for the bill.
 (Note: In some states, such as New York and Wisconsin, car rental companies aren't allowed to charge loss-of-use fees.
 In others, auto insurers are required by law to pay those fees.)

 |What about car-share services?|

-American Express, MasterCard and Discover say their rental car coverage extends to car sharing services such as ZipCar and Getaround under the same terms and conditions as normal rental cars.
-Visa, however, says its coverage does not extend to car sharing services like ZipCar.
-Last year, a Zipcar user in California who was denied coverage from Visa filed a class action lawsuit against the company; that suit is still pending in federal court.
+American Express, MasterCard and Discover say their rental car coverage extends to car sharing services such as Zipcar and Getaround under the same terms and conditions as normal rental cars.
+Visa initially said its coverage did not extend to those services, but changed its policy in March 2015 after it settled a class-action lawsuit filed by a Zipcar user who was denied coverage.

 card companies more willing than others to pay those extra fees?